stp-ngnm/tappy-bird/README.md

 Granted the orderbook depth indicates acceptable slippage/liquidity And all other prerquiseted qualifications are met Slippage, Min profit...zoning laws...

+remember these things can take days to play correctly and can be both exiting and upsetting and that ulltimatly by putting money into the app youve made them into 'play bucks' untill withdrawn

 its made to be used in a $60 android trackphone you can get from the wallmart or where ever BUY one... install termux terminal emulator on it and get to affassittaitin the machine; Would ya ( - . - )